10 Best Laptops for Architecture ( 2024 BIM Software )

-The most important thing when looking for the best laptop for architecture is that it must be GPU-optimized so you can have lagless viewport when drawing which will speed up your workflow with ALL BIM software.
+The best laptop for architecture must be GPU-optimized to ensure a lagless viewport when drawing.
+This is the most important aspect for speeding up your workflow with ANY BIM & CAD software.

-Yes, ocasionally you may have to use software 3DS Max for high quality renders but you’ll mostly be stuck with Revit and/or perhaps Rhino.
+Occasionally, you may have to use software like 3DS Max for high-quality renders, but you’ll primarily be using Revit or Rhino.

 A) CPU w/ at least ~4.5GHz

-B) GPU with at least 2GB vRAM (student) and 4-6GB vRAM (architect).
+B) GPU with at least 2GB vRAM (if student) and 4-6GB vRAM (if architect).

-AutoCAD & Revit 2024 have been released and they still benefit from the same hardware requirements.
-Rhino’s upcoming updates doesn’t have any changes to hardware rquirements either.
+AutoCADRevit 2025 have been released and they still benefit from the same hardware requirements.
+Rhino’s upcoming updates show the same pattern.

-I’ll explain why soon but basically 95% of the people reading this don’t need to shell out 2-4k bucks for a 10lb workstation laptop.
+I’ll explain why soon, but basically 95% of the people reading this don’t need to shell out $2-4k for a 10lb workstation laptop.

 Best Laptop Specs For Architecture